EricssonResearch/scott-eu/simulation-ros/doc/README.md

     - All the scenes are stored in the *turtlebot2i_description/v-rep_model* folder of ROS workspace.
 V-REP scenes have .ttt extension.
     - Try opening the "warehouse_turtlebot2i.ttt" file from V-REP (File -> Open Scene...).
     - Press play button to start the simulation.

+    **Note:** Check the terminal and make sure ROS plugin is loaded successful.

 3. Run ROS programs

 All the ROS programs are stored in the ROS package.
 The instructions to run the programs can be found in the README.md files located in each package.

     Example to run the keyboard teleoperation:
     ```
     $ roslaunch turtlebot2i_navigation turtlebot2i_keyop.launch
     ```
+If everything is configured correctly, the terminal should show "KeyOp: connected".
+Otherwise, check whether roscore is running, whether V-rep scene is running and whether V-rep loaded RosInterface successfully.
 ## 4. Using Python VREP Remote API (Optional)

 To use the python remote API provided by VREP, some adjustments are necessary: